 In order to do this, you should first ensure that you have expressed your intended message.
 It’s possible for the people to whom you are trying to communicate to misunderstand your words or the intention behind those words.

 Whether or not your communication is effective depends on the listener as well as yourself, and you can’t control the listener—but you can try to make your message as clear as possible.
+This can be particularly helpful if the person you are speaking to is not an active listener.
 To do this, you also need to consider nonverbal communication.

 Nonverbal communication involves communicating without using words.
-Although nonverbal communication can emphasize spoken words, it can also contradict them.
+Instead, individuals use nonverbal behaviors to communicate.
+These types of nonverbal communication can emphasize spoken words

 The three main aspects of nonverbal communication are tone of voice, body language, and eye contact, each of which has an impact on how people receive your message.